-Instead of keeping up Machinima’s content, the executives figured that it would be better to move the videos into separate entities, such as Rooster Teeth, under Otter Media’s helm.
+Instead of keeping Machinima’s content up, the executives figured that it would be better to move the videos into separate entities, such as Rooster Teeth, which were all under Otter Media’s ownership.

 The decision was aided by the fact that not all of those videos could be monetized in the first place.
 This was because Machinima had previously lagged the necessary copyright, which led YouTube to demonetize those videos.

 Additionally, the landscape had also largely shifted at that point.
 Creators were simply not reliant on Machinima anymore since YouTube’s advertising revenue had greatly accelerated over the previous years.

 Meanwhile, the cost of producing and creating high-quality videos also decreased.
 Moreover, YouTube began to value individual creators over huge content networks.
 This prompted many of them to branch out on their own.